 Some are, some are not.
 Federal law mandates that all cheeses that are aged less than 60 days must be pasteurized, which means that all of our fresh and bloomy rinded cheeses are pasteurized.
 Our longer aged cheeses, like the Worcester Tomme, are made with raw milk.
 All cheeses are labeled either pasteurized or raw.

 Pasteurization is a method used to kill potentially harmful pathogens in raw milk.
-Milk is heated to at least 145 degrees Fahrenheit and held at that temperature for at least 30 minutes.
-Unfortunately, pasteurization also destroys much of the good bacteria that is naturally present in raw milk.
-In the cheesemaking process, good bacteria is added back into the milk to create the conditions necessary for specific types of cheese.
+Pasteurized milk is heated to at least 145 degrees Fahrenheit and held at that temperature for at least 30 minutes.
+Unfortunately, pasteurization also destroys much of the beneficial bacteria that is naturally present in raw milk.
+In the cheesemaking process, bacterial cultures are added back into the milk to create the conditions necessary for specific types of cheese.

 Why aren't all of your products available all the time?

 Our farm is a seasonal operation, as goats are naturally seasonal in their breeding habits.
 Does generally come into heat (can be bred) between the months of August and December.
 Their gestation period lasts 5 months.
-Because we live in a place with very cold winters, we concentrate our kidding in the months of March and April.
-We will then milk our herd through December, giving the girls a rest (their maternity leave) during the months of January and February.
+Because we have very cold winters in Vermont, we concentrate our kidding in the months of March and April.
+We will then milk our herd through December, giving them a rest (their maternity leave) during the months of January and February.
 This natural cycle means that we only have access to fresh goat's milk for 10 months of the year.
 We can't make fresh goat's milk cheeses without fresh goat's milk and that is why some of our products (fresh chèvre and shorter aged cheeses like Sterling and Madonna) are not available in the dead of winter.
 In this day and age we are used to being able to have all foods available at all times of year, but we find that the first batch of fresh chèvre in the springtime is worth the wait.

 Do you sell raw goat's milk?